 Time saved on training that your staff doesn’t need can really add up.
 This time can be better spent on important things, like the peer review process or how to organize editing on manuscripts.

 Making sure that your staff is ready for any eventuality.
-This means to make sure that you have processes and plans in place.
+This means to make sure that you have processes and tools in place.